ramottamado/ramottamado.github.io/_posts/2020-06-16-how-to-use-hbase-fuzzyrowfilter-in-spark.md

 val fuzzyRows: Seq[FuzzyData] = Seq(fuzzyData1, fuzzyData2)
 ```

-Now we create the function to create the filter for `HBaseConfiguration`.
+Now we create the function to create the filter for `HBaseConfiguration`:

 ```scala
 import java.util.Base64